pingcap/docs-dm/en/faq.md

 }
 ```

-In the above example, the `syncerBinlogGtid` of data source `mysql1` is inconsecutive.
-You can handle the data loss according to either of the following solutions:
+In the example, the `syncerBinlogGtid` of the data source `mysql1` is inconsecutive.
+In this case, you can do one of the following to handle the data loss:

-- If upstream binlogs from current time to the position recorded in the metadata of the full export task have not been purged, you can take the these steps:
+- If upstream binlogs from the current time to the position recorded in the metadata of the full export task have not been purged, you can take these steps:
     1. Pause the current task and delete all data sources with inconsecutive GTIDs.
     2. Set `enable-relay` to `false` in all source configuration files.
     3. For data sources with inconsecutive GTIDs (such as `mysql1` in the above example), change the task to an incremental task and configure related `mysql-instances.meta` with metadata information of each full export task, including the `binlog-name`, `binlog-pos`, and `binlog-gtid` information.